 The recently introduced trend of virtual reality headsets accelerates this technology.
 However, the past has demonstrated that hardware and connectivity frequently have tended to lag what app developers wanted to achieve the desired user experience.
 However, it is not an easy job to create great VR applications.

-There are some major challenges faced by businesses when creating high-quality applications of virtual reality so let’s talk about it.
+There are some major challenges faced by businesses when creating high-quality applications of virtual reality so let’s talk about them.

 1. Expensive Development